14 Jan 6 Beautiful European Landscapes for your Travel Inspiration

 Douro River Valley, Portugal

-The Duoro Valley, as the oldest demarcated wine region in the world, is famous for its wines, and an array of wineries and vineyards is open for exploration and wine tastings.
-For culinary exploration, try a food tour with Taste Porto.
+The Douro Valley, as the oldest demarcated wine region in the world, is famous for its wines.
+Several wineries and vineyards are open for exploration and wine tastings.
+For culinary exploration, try a food tour with Taste Porto!

 Isle of Skye, Scotland

 The Isle of Skye is a large island on the west coast of Scotland.
 Between the spectacular landscapes of the mountain ranges and coastline combined with the rich history of the area, exploring the Isle of Skye is an unforgettable experience and one of the most popular tourist destinations in Scotland.
 You can get to the island by car, bus, and train, all of which connect to the ferry.